shenef/xav/README.md

 ## Building

-Run the `build_all_static.sh` script to build ffms2 statically and build the main tool with it.
-This is the indended way for maximum performance.
+Run the `build_all_static.sh` script to build dependencies statically and build the main tool with them.
+This is the intended way for maximum performance.
+Though this is not particularly trivial.

-For dynamic builds, you need ffmpegsource (ffms2) installed on your system and ffmpeg (for av-scenechange) and run `build_dynamic.sh`.
+For dynamic builds, you need ffmpegsource (ffms2) installed on your system and run `build_dynamic.sh`.

+For TQ support, you need `zimg`, `ffms2`, `vship`.

-**NOTE:** Building this tool statically requires you to have static libraries in your system for the C library (glibc), CXX library (libstdc++ or libc++), llvm-libunwind, compiler-rt.
+**NOTE:** Building this tool statically requires you to have static libraries in your system for the C library (glibc), CXX library (libstdc++), llvm-libunwind, compiler-rt.
 They are usually found with `-static`, `-dev`, `-git` suffixes in package managers.
+Some package managers do not provide them, in this case; they need to be compiled manually.

+Rust Nightly is also needed for `-Z` based optimizations.

+NOTE: The tool is still in beta.
+Even though it works, especially static building has complexities that are hard to handle universally.
+I will provide arch specific optimized builds soon with or without TQ support.

 ## Video Showcase